Support Hub Opportunity:

 If you are still unsure and would like to have a brief chat with us to clarify, please email info@artsandhealthhub.org.

-• The deadline for all opportunities in round 2 is 5pm on 23rd June 2024.
+The deadline for all opportunities in round 2 has been extended to 5pm on 30th June 2024.
 We are unable to accept applications after this.

 Our panel actively look at curating groups that have a diverse set of participants, meaning that we do not select people with the most experience, but people from a variety of backgrounds that would benefit from this opportunity.